 Hoops are particularly important to the Lakota people (a native North American tribe) who use hoop dance to tell stories.
 These stories are often told by a single performer who uses as many as 30 hoops to turn themselves into various animals and other elements of their story.
 The hoop also symbolises the circle of life for the Lakota people.

-When it comes to hoops, there are generally 3 main types of material used.
+When it comes to hula hoops, there are generally three main types of material used.
 They’re all somewhat similar but there are some differences that are important to be aware of.

 |Material||Info & Pros||Cons|

 |Medium & High Density Polyethylene (MDPE & HDPE)||

 Sizes and Styles

 There are SO MANY hula hoop variations available, and as with all props, we understand that there is no ‘one size fits all’ guide to finding the right hoop for you.
 We recommend trying out different sizes, weights, and styles to find which ones suit your own awesome style the best.

 Although it may seem backwards, a lighter, smaller hoop will not necessarily be easier to use, especially when you’re just starting out.
 Most hula hoops are sized by their overall diameter (the length of a straight line from one side of a circle to the opposite side).
 A guide for finding the right sized hula hoop is to measure from the ground to your belly button – this will give you an excellent starting diameter to work with.

 Knowing what you want from your hula hoop can help with being successful in your hooping journey, and there are a few things you can think about to help you decide which hoop is right for you.
 Do you want your hoop primarily for exercise and for waist hooping, or are you wanting to incorporate more dance and off-body tricks into your hooping?

 There are typically 3 main styles of hula hoop – fitness, dance/regular, and lightweight – and they each have their own characteristics.
 Many hoopers will have an array of hoops that they can switch between based on the style of hooping they’re doing.